stefanwalther/sense-navigation/docs/compatibility.md

-**sense-navigation** is designed to work with Qlik Sense 2.1.1 or higher.
+**sense-navigation** is designed to work with Qlik Sense *September 2017* or higher.
-If you use the extension in an older version of Qlik Sense some functionality (like navigating to another sheet, etc.) will simply not work because the [Capability APIs](https://help.qlik.com/sense/2.1/en-US/developer/Subsystems/APIs/Content/mashup-api-reference.htm) used in this extension are not available in earlier versions.
+If you want to use _sense-navigation_ in older versions, install an older version than v1.0.

 ### **sense-navigation** & Mashups